1. Blog

 Featured image

-NodeJS, when outsourcing Node.js tasks, has a specific way of managing its operations.
+NodeJS, when outsourcing Node.js development tasks, has a specific way of managing its operations.
 According to the official documentation, it is an asynchronous event-driven JavaScript runtime.
 But what does that mean in the most straightforward terms?
 Here, I will address that question and explore the best practices to follow when writing asynchronous code.

 What is Asynchronous Programming?